My favorite way to eat asparagus is to make steamed asparagus, dressed with a simple sauce of melted butter, lemon juice, and garlic.

 How long does it take to steam asparagus?

-Just 5 minutes (see the recipe card for full instructions).
+It takes just 5 minutes to steam asparagus (see the recipe card below for the full instructions).
 I like to use medium thickness asparagus spears when making steamed asparagus.
 I find that the very thick ones are not as tasty, and the very thin ones somehow less satisfying.

 How do I steam asparagus in the microwave?